A Sustainable, Science-Based Solution for Oregon’s O&C Lands

 Senator Wyden introduces the O&C Act of 2013 with a broad coalition of support.

 When introduced in 2013 Senator Wyden’s O&C Act covered 2.1 million acres.
-Today, in 2014, the version of the bill marked-up by the Committee has broader environmental support and covers 2.8 million acres.
+The bill introduced in January of 2015 has broader environmental support and covers 2.8 million acres.
 Additional U.S. Forest Service lands were included in the bill to begin to address the checkerboard land management of this area that has made a great deal of active forest management, both for timber and conservation, difficult.